sfvicente/BlazorBestPracticesAndGuidelines/Docs/Routing/Routing-General.md

 ### To navigate to a new browser tab, use _JavaScript Interop_ with the `IJSRuntime` object.

-Use _blank as the value for the third parameter, which will notify the system that the url needs to be opened in the new browser tab.
+Currently, navigating to a new browser tab cannot be performed without _JavaScript Interop_.
+Use the `InvokeAsync` method of the `IJSRuntime` to call the browser's `open` function.
+Use `_blank` as the value for the third parameter.
+This will notify the system that the url needs to be opened in a new browser tab.

-TODO: complement description.

 ```csharp
 @inject IJSRuntime jsRuntime